ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
 When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 0.7.5 =
+* Localization - Portuguese (Brazil) translation by rochester.
+* Localization - Update Swedish translation by JensZ.

+= 0.7.4 =
+* Feature - Shortcode added to display single event content.
+* Tweak - Display default shortcode format when editing a calendar or player list.
+* Tweak - Add backwards compatibility for shortcodes prior to version 0.7.
+* Fix - Template hook to change display strings in admin.

 = 0.7.3 =
 * Feature - Enable editing Key field in Metrics and Performance.